 Slice the potatoes.
 No need to peel.

-Combine all the spice ingredients in a bowl and mix well into a sludgy paste.
+Combine all the Spice Mix ingredients in a bowl and mix well into a sludgy paste.
 Spread this over and inside the chicken.
 Push some of the rub between the skin and the breast meat of the chicken and massage down to cover the breast.

 Place the chicken on top of the bed of the potato slices in a cast iron skillet or roasting dish and roast at 450'F (220'C) for about an hour and a quarter for a medium-size boid, till brown and smelling wonderful.
 Add a little water to the pan every now and then if the potatoes dry out completely.